ifejinity/PhilippinesAddressDataUtility/README.md

     //return false if the given 'region_name', 'province_name', 'municipality_name', and 'barangay_name' doesn't exist on 'address_api', otherwise returns true verify('region_name', 'province_name', 'municipality_name', 'barangay_name')

-### Region

-Show all regions in the philippines

-    Give an example

-### Style test

-Checks if the best practices and the right coding style has been used.

-    Give an example